 James served 6 years 9 months of his 10 year sentence.

 Although James was convicted of sheep-stealing in 1846/7 he wasn’t deported until 1851.
-LH reports that he wrote a long letter to the Secretary of State appealing for leniency; saying that he had 8 children who would be left orphans by his deportation.
-His appeal was refused.
+James Morrison wrote to the Secretary of State appealing for leniency; saying that he had 8 children who would be left orphans by his deportation.
+His appeal was refused:

 James died on the 26th April 1867 and was buried on 28th April 1867 in the Tenterden area near Sydney (Blue Mountains area, Bolivia, New England, New South Wales).